 (photo: Lee Kirby)

-Working their way up the pecking order from a support act band to the headline spot, there’s no stopping Anteros from becoming your new favorite band.
+Working their way up the pecking order from a support act band to the headline spot, there’s no stopping Anteros from becoming your new favourite band.

 Still incorporating the grit and authenticity of the underground scene, it makes the audience feel they’ve found a diamond in the rough with this exciting four piece.